sanying123/documentation/using-the-api/reference.md

 where:

-* `applicationId`: Unique identification string for each application within your organization.
+* `applicationId`: Unique identification for each application within your organization.
 * `vulnerability`:
 	* `firstDetected`: UNIX timestamp of the date and time when ShiftLeft first detected this vulnerability.
 	* `vulnerabilityId`: Unique ID of this particular vulnerability accross all organizations.
-	* `category`: OWASP vulnerability category.
+	* `category`: Vulnerability OWASP category.
 	* `title`: Vulnerability title.
 	* `description`: Vulnerability description.
-	* `score`: Vulnerability float score from 1-9 representing the OWASP severity.
+	* `score`: Vulnerability float score, from 1-9, representing the OWASP severity.
 	* `severity`: Either `LOW_IMPACT`, `MEDIUM_IMPACT`, `HIGH_IMPACT` indicating the score level assigned by ShiftLeft.
 	*  `securityEvents`: Count of security relevant events for the vulnerable endpoint.
 	*  `blockedEvents`: Count of security relevant events that were blocked.